JACoW-org/docs-IPAC/docs/InvitedOrals/SSinitialQA.md

 The procedure of Abstract Initial QA is simply the technical editing of submissions performed by the SS/Admin/Editor-in-Chief.
 It consists of checking each individual submission to ensure that the formatting of the title is correct, including names of machines, etc., since this is how the title will appear in conference publications, the programme booklet, the abstracts brochure, and in the proceedings.
 The SS also checks there are no strange characters in the abstract text, or other problems, with footnotes for example.
 Abstract Initial QA is thus a form of technical editing prior to turning over the abstract to the SPC for scientific review.

+## QA guidelines

+The guidelines for Abstract QA may vary from conference to conference, but the basic and common rules are:

+1. Title must be in **Sentence case**

+2. Lines must not be broken by carriage returns unless a new paragraph is to be started. **No indentation** and **no empty lines** should be enforced.

+3. **Citations** should follow the conference rules.
+Use of stars (\*, \**, \***
+   ...) is the standard.
+Numbers in brackets (e.g. [1]) could be accepted but should be avoided.

+4. **LaTeX** or **MarkDown** syntax must be removed.
+They won't be interpreted by the Abstract Booklet generator, nor by the final proceedings builder.

+5. **One main author only** should be present in the Indico "Authors" box.
+All the others should be put in the "Co-authors" one.

+6. **Only one speaker** (regardless from the Authors or Co-authors list) should be present, but this may have exceptions.

+## QA procedure

 The Scientific Secretariat with Event Manager/full Admin privileges, scrolls through submissions in the **Workflows / Call for Abstracts / List of abstracts / Manage** interface, where the total number of abstracts submitted is shown:

 ![](img/manage_button.png)